Orange-OpenSource/OCast-iOS/README.md

 func centerDidStop(_ center: DeviceCenter, withError error: Error?) {}
 ```

-You can stop the device discovery calling `stopDiscovery` method.
+You can stop the device discovery calling `stopDiscovery()` method.
 This will trigger the `centerDidStop(_:withError:)` method and the `deviceCenterDiscoveryStoppedNotification` notification.
-The found devices will be removed, so if you want to keep them you should call `pauseDiscovery` instead.
+The list of discovered devices will be cleaned, so if you want to keep them you should call `pauseDiscovery()` instead.
 This is useful to manage application background state.

 If a network error occurs, the `centerDidStop(_:withError:)` method and the `deviceCenterDiscoveryStoppedNotification` are also called but the error parameter is filled with the issue reason.

+By default, the list of devices is refreshed every 30 seconds.
+You can decrease this interval setting the `discoveryInterval` property.
+You should do this when the list of devices is displayed and restore the default value later to avoid draining the phone battery.

-### 3. Use the device
+### 3. Connect to the device

-To use OCast media commands on your own application, you must set the device `applicationName`.
+To connect to the device and use OCast media commands on your own application, you must set the device `applicationName` property.
+When you connect to the device, the application is started automatically if needed.
+You can also manage the application state manually.
+See [Manage application state](#8-manage-application-state).

 ```swift
 device.applicationName = "MyWebApp"
 ```

-If you want to perform a secure connection, you can set an `SSLConfiguration` object with your custom settings.
-Then you must call the `connect(_:completion::)` method.
+If you want to perform a secure connection, you can set a `SSLConfiguration` object with your custom settings.
+Then you must call the `connect(_:completion:)` method.
 The completion block is called without an error if the connection was performed successfully.
-Then, you can send commands to your device.
+Thus, you can send commands to your device.

 ```swift
 let sslConfiguration = SSLConfiguration()